 The most significant mountain range runs east and southeast of the Dead Sea.
 It is called the Abarim Mountains.
 Abarim means “regions beyond or crossings ” and comes from a root word eber from which we get the word “Hebrew”.

-Abraham was the first Hebrew because he crossed over to the land of Canaan from Ur of Chaldea, and he also crossed over from a family of idol makers to worshipping the one true God.
+Abraham was the first Hebrew because he crossed over to the land of Canaan from Ur of Chaldea, and he also crossed over from a family of idol makers to worshiping the one true God.

 It was mentioned in Scripture as one of the places where Israel camped near the end of their forty-year sojourn: